Skip to Content

 FairPensions' industry surveys examine and rank the Responsible Investment performance of the UK's largest pension funds and fund managers.
 Year in, year out, FairPensions' research keeps these powerful bodies accountable and under scrutiny.
 By systematically measuring and making public key indicators for progress on Responsible Investment, our reports have become a respected industry benchmark, as well as a powerful campaign tool.

 Although there’s still a long way to go, our research shows significant annual improvement in investor transparency and action on Responsible Investment.
-We are confident that our research, case-making and lobbying has helped to drive that progress.
+We are confident that our research, case-making and advocacy work has helped to drive that progress.

 1. Pension Fund Surveys